I Quit Watching TV Over 7 Years Ago–And Here’s What Happened

-June 2024 marks seven years since I stopped watching TV.
+June 2024 marked seven years since I stopped watching TV.
 Although I had long been wanting to quit TV, this didn’t actually happen until the spring of 2017.
 Many have asked me what I’ve accomplished since the start of my TV fast, and in this post, I will provide the answers.

 Now, why did I decide to go on a TV fast in the first place?
 I wasn’t happy with the quality of the programs I was watching, including the news.
 The constant barrage of negative news was stressing me out, so I made the decision to give up TV for at least the spring, and possibly the summer.